Step-by-Step APT Guide for NIRCam Deep Field Imaging with MIRI Imaging Parallels

 See also: NIRCam Imaging APT Template, NIRCam Imaging Recommended Strategies

 To set up the NIRCam imaging, click to the NIRCam Imaging tab (leftmost tab on the lower half of the APT screen).
 Since this program will be imaging a large area, set the Module to ALL and Subarray to FULL, which together encompass all pixels in all 10 NIRCam detectors, providing the largest possible spatial coverage.
+The default target placement is in the ~44" module gap.
+While this places the target off of the detectors, a mosaic will be used to cover the gap.
 See the NIRCam Field of View article for details.

 See also: JWST Data Volume and Data Excess